-The 2021 season is about to resume after a few months off due to the COVID-19 pandemic, and all eyes are on the NHL odds board.
+The 2021 season has begun, and all eyes are on the NHL odds board.
 NHL odds are typically presented in the American odds format in the United States, which is different from the decimal or fractional odds you may see on some European sportsbooks.

 The American odds are usually presented in a positive or negative three to four (sometimes more) digit number like -175 or +4000, with the negative meaning that the team is highly likely to win, and the positive meaning that the team is more unlikely to win.
 The higher the number on each side the more or less likely the team is to win.

 During the regular season, you can find plenty of NHL odds on any given game, then you can find a few more options during the playoffs and conference finals - and plenty of big betting options on the Stanley Cup Finals.
 We provide more than just the NHL odds for tonight, we offer futures and props as well.

 How to Read NHL Odds

 As we mentioned above, American odds are the format of choice in the United States, so we will focus on that format for the time being.
 When looking at the positive number, it represents how much you would win on a $100 wager.
 The negative number is how much you would need to wager to win $100.
 This is just an easy way to look at American NHL odds and quickly calculate your winnings.
 You can bet any denomination.

 If you have the Pittsburgh Penguins at +300 and the Washington Capitals at -120, that means the Capitals are favored to win that game, and the Penguins are the underdog.
 A bet on the Capitals wouldn’t pay out quite as much as the Penguins because the sportsbook oddsmakers are already predicting that they will likely win the game, but a bet on the Penguins would provide much more value if they did pull off an upset and beat the Capitals.